 Antoinette “Toni” Temporiti was born and raised on The Hill in St. Louis, Missouri.
-In 1975, she joined the Sisters of the Most Precious Blood in O’Fallon.
+In 1975, she joined the Sisters of the Most Precious Blood in O’Fallon, MO.

-Upon her return to St. Louis, while eating at a restaurant in Clayton, Sr. Toni realized that for the cost of her lunch, a woman in Africa could get a small loan (microfinancing) to help her business, and have an answer to those questions.
+Upon her return to St. Louis, while eating at a restaurant, Sr. Toni realized that for the cost of her lunch, a woman in Africa could get a small loan to help her start a business.

 In November 2006, Sr. Toni attended a microcredit summit in Nova Scotia and met Ingrid Munro, founder of Jamii Bora Trust, and Mohammad Yunus, founder of Grameen Bank, both of whom filled her with ideas.
 With the help of friends and colleagues, MicroFinancing Partners in Africa was founded and received 501c3 certification in December 2006.

-In 2008 Heather began volunteering with MPA and laster in 2009 joined the staff as MPA’s Executive Director.
+In 2008 Heather began volunteering with MPA and joined the staff as MPA’s Executive Director in 2009.

 Prim Mungwari is originally from Zimbabwe, where she trained as a human rights lawyer and worked extensively in the field of gender and women’s rights, from an advocacy and program perspective.
 She has experience in program and grant management, mainly working to empower women to become self-actors and enjoy their rights.
 Her academic qualifications include a Masters in U.S law with a certificate in Negotiation and Dispute Resolution from Washington University in St. Louis, and a Masters in Public Administration from the School of Public Policy, Central European University (Hungary).

-Prim enjoys traveling, meeting new people, learning new cultures, and experimenting with food – She is also the wife to Michael and mum to Zivah!
+Prim enjoys traveling, meeting new people, learning new cultures, and experimenting with food – She is also the wife to Michael and mum to Zivah and Eli!